Analytic capacity and dimension of sets with plenty of big projections

 \emph{Case} $Q\in\Stop(R)\cap\DD_0^{N-1}$.
 Then we have

 so that $Q$ does not satisfy \eqref{eq:defreg}.
 Taking into account \eqref{eq:Regcovers} we get that there exists $P\in\Reg(R)$ such that $P\subset Q$. \end{proof}

-Recall that in \lemref{lem:muADR} we proved that $\mu$ is AD-regular at the scales and locations of $\Tr(R)$.
+Recall that in \lemref{lem:muADR} we proved that $\mu$ is Ahlfors regular at the scales and locations of $\Tr(R)$.
 In the lemma below we show that despite enlarging $\Tr(R)$ to its regularized version $\Tr_*(R)$ we did not lose this property. \begin{lemma} For each $Q\in\Tr_*(R)$ we have

 \end{lemma} \begin{proof} If $Q\in\Tr(R)$, then this was already shown in \lemref{lem:muADR}.
 Suppose that $Q\in\Tr_*(R)\setminus\Tr(R)$.
 Let $P\in\Reg(R)$ be such that $P\subset Q$.
 By \lemref{lem:regularprop} we have $d_R(x_P)\sim\ell(P)$.
 By the definition of $d_R(x_P)$ there exists $P'\in\Tr(R)$ such that $d_R(x_P)\sim \dist(x_P,P')+\ell(P')$.
 Hence,